 It is also crucial that you immediately start exercising again.
-It does not matter whether you currently have to use the home trainer that has been in the garage for ten years or the treadmill that you had put away in the attic or that you start with bodyweight exercises.
+It does not matter whether you currently have to use the home trainer that has been in the garage for ten years or the treadmill that you had put away in the attic or if you start with bodyweight exercises.

 The only important thing is that you have to start now.
 Why?
 Because practicing sports naturally releases endorphins, the anti-stress hormone, serotonin, the happiness hormone, and dopamine in your body.
 Dopamine is a hormone that makes us experience happiness, pleasure, and joy.
 You will feel happier almost immediately, and your confidence will get a real boost.
-This without quoting that watching your diet and exercising makes you look much better in a short time, which will undoubtedly have an impact on your self-image.
+This is without quoting that watching your diet and exercising makes you look much better in a short time, which will undoubtedly have an impact on your self-image.

 Take a moment every day to meditate, listen to music, and read or write